vatplanner/dataformats-vatsim-public/README.md

 ### Privacy filtering

-**Privacy filter is under construction and should not be attempted to be used yet.**
+**Privacy filter was under construction and is now deprecated as it requires a major rework due to JSON format introduction.
+It should not be used in current state.**

 As a fallout from GPDR and local law and regulations, it appeared to make sense to implement a privacy filter to help with removal of some information from data files.
 However, even in case that it should work properly, it will not magically make your program compliant with any data protection laws.
 Read the full disclaimer and all JavaDoc documentation before attempting to use it: